 - commit to promoting the safety and welfare of young people

-- have an understanding of the challenges for looked after children or young people
+- have an idea of the challenges for looked after children or young people

-- have the ability to deal with sensitive, confidential and potentially distressing information
+- have the ability to deal with sensitive, private and potentially distressing information

 - be sensitive to the needs and wishes of the child or young person